-Diving with us couldn’t be easier or more flexible around your holiday plans.
-From Shore diving on our stunning house reef to boat trips to various areas – local sites, Ras Mohammed National Park or the Straights of Tiran, we can cater for all levels of diver, tailoring your package around you.
+Our daily diving packages offer shore diving on our stunning house reef to boat trips to various areas – local sites, Ras Mohammed National Park or the Straights of Tiran.
+We can cater for all levels of diver, tailoring your package around your needs.

 Fancy something different?

-Some compare it to Sharm 10 years ago – Dahab is a great way to combining some world famous diving with a day chilling out with the mountainous backdrop and the laid-back atmosphere.
-The Blue Hole, with its vast coral walls and unusual bowl formation, is a classic dive (depth limit 30m unless you are technically trained and kitted).
-The Canyon is just that, one of the only true canyons accessible by recreational divers.
+In the morning you will dive some of Dahab’s most famous dive sites from shore.
+The Blue Hole, with its vast coral walls and unusual bowl formation, is a classic dive (depth limit 30m unless you are technically trained and kitted) and the canyon, one of the only true canyons accessible by recreational divers.

 Have you ever wondered what happens to the reef and its inhabitants at night?
 Join us on a night dive and take a look at a completely different world.
 As the sunsets the daytime Red Sea fish hideaway to sleep leaving the stage for the night time critters.